microsoft/DMF/DmfSamples/SwitchBar/README.md

 Routine Description:

-    Add all the Dmf Modules used by this driver.
+    Add all the DMF Modules used by this driver.

 Arguments: